denoland/std/domains/reasoning/domain-rules.md

     - The Interface File may introduce a new common name or split concepts as necessary.

   - **Referencing**:
-    - Within your 'gold' set, reference shared concepts via the relevant Interface File.
+    - Within your 'domain' set, reference shared concepts via the relevant Interface File.
-    - Do not directly reference definitions from other 'gold' sets without going through the Interface File.
+    - Do not directly reference definitions from other 'domain' sets without going through the Interface File.

   - **Version Control**:
     - Maintain versioning of Interface Files.
-    - Each 'gold' set should specify the versions of Interface Files it adheres to.
+    - Each 'domain' set should specify the versions of Interface Files it adheres to.

   - **Consistency**:
     - Ensure consistent terminology by aligning with the Interface Files where appropriate.